Scott Cadger: Revolution or evolution? | COVER

 The adopters of this approach have the opportunity to transform their sales model and win business in future based on their risk selection and risk appetite, not just on price.

-At Scottish Widows we welcome this focus on underwriting both now and in the future; it's something every provider should embrace avoiding.
+At Scottish Widows we welcome this focus on underwriting both now and in the future; it's something every provider should embrace.

 Learn more about our underwriting process, principles and how we can help pre-sale or visit UnderwriteMe to try their Comparison Service now.